Short Selling Stocks to Increase Your Profits

 What is short selling?

 Commonly referred to as shorting, short selling is a technique that can be used to generate profits from a fall in the value of a stock, market, currency or commodity.
-So unlike trading long, where the aim is to profit from price rising, when trading short your aim is to profit from price falling.
+So unlike trading long, where the aim is to profit from the share price rising, when trading short your aim is to profit from the stock price falling.

-If you take a long position, you are anticipating a rise in the value of the instrument and you would experience a loss if the value falls.
-On the other hand, if you take a short position, you are anticipating a fall in the value of the instrument but if it actually rises, you would experience a loss, as shown in Figure 2, below.
+If you take a long position, you are anticipating a rise in the value of the share price and you would experience a loss if the price falls.
+On the other hand, if you short a stock, you are anticipating a fall in the value of the share price but if it actually rises, you would experience a loss, as shown in Figure 2, below.

 Now let’s take a look at some examples of how short selling works.